snat-s/m/classify_metadata/README.md

 I genuinely think that it was a skill issue from my side that I was uncapable of making the Deep Learning model perform at the top of the performance chart.
-Anyways, for now I am just going to grab the best model which was the XGBoost embeddings model and really dial it in.
+Anyways, for now I am just going to grab the best model which was the XGBoost embeddings model and really dial it in because I want to do other projects in my free time.

 ### Hyper Parameter Sweep